 Emperor Tang Teaching His Son

-Heeding his father's advice and learning from his father's example, the son later achieved even greater success as Emperor.
+Thanks to his father’s tireless and timely teachings, his son remembered all these important life lessons, and he later achieved even greater success than his father as Emperor.

 My favorite quote from Emperor Tang has got to be this one: